ACROSS ETERNITY

 Anyway, not too long ago, we raided a building and found some kind of workshop hidden in the cellar, where parasites were being cultivated.
 It was just one piece of a larger network, but the tools, notes, and setup were like nothing we had ever seen before.
 That’s when Prince Lupin sent me to find you.”

 “Interesting.
 I have a feeling the setup you found isn’t wholly different from scenes in my past.
-Tell me something, were their parasites growing in cylindrical tanks full of fluid?”
+Tell me something, were there parasites growing in cylindrical tanks full of fluid?”

 The question surprised Reynolds.
 “Yes, how did you know?”